kubernetes/enhancements/keps/sig-release/3744-stay-on-supported-go-versions/README.md

 * updates to Kubernetes code to work with both go 1.N and 1.(N‑1) (e.g. [commit c31cc5ec](https://github.com/kubernetes/kubernetes/commit/c31cc5ec46315a02343ec6d6a2ef659e2cc8668e))

-Merge those changes to the Kubernetes master branch *prior* to updating to go 1.N.
+Merge those changes to the default Kubernetes development branch *prior* to updating to go 1.N.
 This ensures those changes build and pass tests with both go 1.N and 1.(N‑1).
 Here is an [example of tracking and pre-merging changes for adopting go 1.20](https://github.com/kubernetes/release/issues/2815#issuecomment-1373891562).